2.1 Maximizing Profit and Decisions

 (#2 – #1)

-Notice that the buy alternative has a bunch of zeros in cells related to making the input internally.
-The make alternative has a zero in the cell for the cost of buying the input externally.
+In this example, I’ve assumed that buying the input means the company can avoid all equipment, facilities, and labor costs associated with making the input (this assumption does not always hold).
+Thus the buy alternative has a bunch of zeros in cells related to making the input internally.
+The make alternative, in turn, has a zero in the cell for the cost of buying the input externally.
 It looks like

 This decision is closely connected to the make-or-buy decision.
 If the firm makes something instead of buying it, then the firm has two products: an input and a finished good.
 For example, GM produced Delphi car parts and then processed those car parts further, turning them into cars.
 It had two products: cars and car parts.

 The two alternatives are again given away in the name of this traditional decision.
-Alternative #1 is to sell the product as just an input.
-Alternative #2 is to sell a finished good after further processing.
+Alternative #1 is to sell the input as just an input.
+Alternative #2 is to process the input further and sell it as a finished good.

 This decision might be better called “sell-now-or-sell-later.”